-Other opportunities may depend on your location and I’d encourage you to look into hospitals or volunteer databases.
+Other opportunities may depend on your location, and I’d encourage you to look into hospitals or volunteer databases.
 Hospitals may offer students with a culinary or nutrition background the chance to help in the hospital kitchen, like this one in New York.
-Ideas in my area included opportunities to plan weekly meals, pick up unused food from restaurants, and distribute food.
+Ideas in my local area included opportunities to plan weekly meals, pick up unused food from restaurants, and distribute food.
 If you want more volunteer experience in food service, start digging!

 Volunteer for AND

-The Academy of Nutrition and Dietetics relies on the help of volunteers, especially professional RDs.
+The Academy of Nutrition and Dietetics (AND) relies on the help of volunteers, especially professional RDs.
 Fear not though, because there are still chances for dietetics students to get involved!
-If you’re interested in being a Dietetic Student Representative for the ACEND Board (which controls the accreditation process for CPs, DPDs, and dietetic internships), recruiting for the academy, or writing food-related articles, check out AND’s volunteer page here.
+If you’re interested in being a Dietetic Student Representative for the ACEND Board (which controls the accreditation process for CPs, DPDs, and dietetic internships), recruiting for the academy, or writing food-related articles, check out AND’s volunteer page.

 Work in a Community Garden